Splint (laboratory equipment): Burning (or lighted) splint test

 A splint is lit and held near the opening of the tube, then the stopper is removed to expose the splint to the gas.

 If the gas is flammable, the mixture ignites.
-This test is most commonly used to identify hydrogen, which extinguishes with a distinctive 'squeaky pop' sound.
+This test is most commonly used to identify hydrogen, which results with a distinctive 'squeaky pop' sound.
 Hydrogen is easily ignited and used to definitively conclude what the gas actually is.
 Further analytical chemistry techniques can clarify the identity of the gas in question.

 Glowing splint test

 The glowing splint test is a test for an oxidising gas, such as oxygen.
 In this test, a splint is lit, allowed to burn for a few seconds, then blown out by mouth or by shaking.
 Whilst the ember at the tip is still glowing hot, the splint is introduced to the gas sample that has been trapped in a vessel.

 Upon exposure to concentrated oxygen gas, the glowing ember flares, and re-ignites to produce a sustained flame.
 The more concentrated the oxygen, the faster the wood burns, and the more intense the flame.
 This test is not specific for oxygen, but will react similarly for any oxidising gas (such as nitrous oxide) that supports the combustion of the splint.